martinchristen/pyRT/examples/README.md

 # pyRT Examples

 For the examples you need "pillow" installed.
-This can be done using pip
+This can be done using pip.
+Some examples generate animated gif, for that you need the moviepy module.
+Please note that moviepy has a lot of dependencies - for example numpy - which are also installed.

     pip install Pillow
+    pip install moviepy

 or by running this Python code:

     import pip
     pip.main(['install', 'Pillow'])
+    pip.main(['install', 'moviepy'])

 ## Using 'pyrt.image'